 - The project creator’s verified entity (company or individual) and bank account are based in the United States

-- More than $20,000 USD in total gross volume
+- The project collected more than $20,000 USD in gross volume, and

 Missouri requires 1099-Ks to be filed for each unique tax identification number with at least $1,200 USD in gross volume.